 The diagram below brings the technical and human sides of photography together.

 It shows the interaction between photographic equipment, human choices made by the person behind the camera (the photographer), the products they create (the photographs), and how they are communicated and responded to in society.
 That human process involving the creation and communication of photos is the focus of this Writing about Images course.

 Photography as a physical and human process

 Image reception or capture is about using cameras, lenses, and lighting equipment.
 Then, a darkroom (chemical processing of analogue film) or digital processing software such as Lightroom, Photoshop and Premiere Pro (alternatives to these Adobe products are available) is used to make stills or movies.
 The processing of photographs is included in the workings of smartphones and digital cameras.
 Post-production can make further changes.

-Later in the course, we will be examining the extent to which that manipulation of images is ethical and acceptable (Part 10: Aesthetics and ethics of photo-manipulation).
+Later in the course, we will be examining the extent to which the manipulation of images is ethical and acceptable (Part 10: Aesthetics and ethics of photo-manipulation).

 Image communication is directed, amongst other things, by the training, experience and perspective of a photographer (and sometimes by a curator or photo editor).

 As mentioned, photographers make choices about how their images are created and the channels they use to reach an audience.
 These include social media, books and magazines and exhibitions at galleries as shown above.